 The most important duties of the parliament are State Legislation and passing the State Budget, as well as supervising the State Government, and the subordinate State Administration.

-Draft laws can be submitted to the State Parliament by the Parliamentary Parties, six or more Members of Parliament, the State Government and the people, via a petition initiative.
+Draft laws can be submitted to the State Parliament by the Parliamentary Party Groups, six or more Members of Parliament, the State Government and the people, via a petition initiative.

 The decisions of the State Parliament are always made by the plenum, generally in public sessions.
-The plenum is also the forum for public debate, important political statements by individual Members of Parliament, Parliamentary Parties and the State Government.
+The plenum is also the forum for public debate, important political statements by individual Members of Parliament, Parliamentary Party Groups and the State Government.

-The State Parliament forms committees comprising members from all Parliamentary Parties to prepare the decisions by the plenum.
+The State Parliament forms committees comprising members from all Parliamentary Party Groups to prepare the decisions by the plenum.

-- They are the forum for thorough discussions by the experts from the Parliamentary Parties.
+- They are the forum for thorough discussions by the experts from the Parliamentary Party Groups.

 - The primarily deal with matters which are allocated to them, generally by the plenum.